Gumbachi/nixos-config/README.md

 # NixOS Config

 NixOS Config for all of my Nix machines.
-The following directions are from a fresh machine that wants to replicate GOOMBAX1.
+The following directions are from a fresh machine that wants to replicate Enceladus.

 ## Install essential programs and clone repo